 OSHA Guardrail & Handrail Requirements

-Employers must provide guardrails along any exposed edge of walking-working surfaces 4' or higher, according to OSHA regulations.
-All guardrails must be 42" high, nominal.
-Midrails, screen or panels are required for guardrail systems where there is no wall or parapet at least 21" high.
+Employers must provide guardrails along any exposed edge of walking-working surfaces 4 feet or higher, according to OSHA regulations.
+All guardrails must be 42 inches high, nominal.
+Midrails, screen or panels are required for guardrail systems where there is no wall or parapet at least 21 inches high.

-OSHA's guardrail height requirements include a variance of plus or minus 3".
-Guardrail systems that are not at least 42" high can be cited as a technical violation.
+OSHA's guardrail height requirements include a variance of plus or minus 3 inches.
+Guardrail systems that are not at least 42 inches high can be cited as a technical violation.

-All guardrail systems must be able to hold at least 200 lbs. of pressure pushing out and down on the railing.
-Downward pressure should not bend railing past 39" above its walking-working surface.
-To test this, apply an appropriate force within 2" of the railing's top edge.
+All guardrail systems must be able to hold at least 200 pounds of pressure pushing out and down on the railing.
+Downward pressure should not bend railing past 39 inches above its walking-working surface.
+To test this, apply an appropriate force within 2 inches of the railing's top edge.

 Must Be Smooth